KMSwiftly/MetalHud/README.md

 ##

 ![](/Images/Warning.png)
-- "If you encounter the message "MetalHud Not Opened" when you run the program, do this"
-- System setting -> Privacy & Security -> "MetalHud" was blocked to protect your Mac -> Open Anyway
+"If you encounter the message "MetalHud Not Opened" when you run the program, do this" System setting -> Privacy & Security -> "MetalHud" was blocked to protect your Mac -> Open Anyway
 ##

 # Screenshots
 ![](/Images/WindowEnable.png)
 ![](/Images/WindowDisable.png)

 # Requirements
+- Intel or Apple silicon chip
-macOS version >= 14.6
+- macOS version >= 14.6

 ## [License][license]
 Password Generator is licensed, as found in the [LICENSE][license] file.